David Martin (tight end): Green Bay Packers

-Martin was drafted by the Green Bay Packers in the sixth round of the 2001 NFL Draft with the intentions of converting him to a tight end.
+Martin was selected by the Green Bay Packers in the sixth round of the 2001 NFL draft with the 198th overall pick with the intentions of converting him to a tight end.
 He spent most of his Packers career backing up Bubba Franks.
 Altogether he played six years for the Packers making 87 receptions for 766 yards and nine touchdowns.

 Miami Dolphins

-On March 5, 2007 Martin signed a three-year deal with the Miami Dolphins.
+On March 5, 2007, Martin signed a three-year deal with the Miami Dolphins.
 The team signed him to replace Randy McMichael who was released.

 During his first year with the Dolphins he started all 15 games he played in making 34 receptions and two touchdowns.

 Serving as the Dolphins' second tight end behind Anthony Fasano in 2008, Martin caught 31 passes for 450 yards and three touchdowns.

-Martin was placed on season-ending injured reserve on September 6, 2009 after tight end Davon Drew was claimed off waivers.
+Martin was placed on season-ending injured reserve on September 6, 2009, after tight end Davon Drew was claimed off waivers.

-Martin was waived on December 8, 2009 from the Dolphins, and was re-signed by the Dolphins on August 6, 2010.
+Martin was waived on December 8, 2009, from the Dolphins, and was re-signed by the Dolphins on August 6, 2010.
 He was cut on September 4, 2010.